joosthof/swb-gif-generator/README.md

 1. Open the folder where `swb.exe` and `config.json` are located.
 2. Right-click inside the folder → **Open in Terminal**.
 3. Run the following command: `./swb.exe`
 4. The program will print all line colors found in your saves.
 Add these colors (with line names) to the `color_to_name` section in `config.json`.
+And edit any other setting you'd like.
 5. When finished, simply **double-click `swb.exe`** to generate the GIF.